freitass/git-scripts/README.markdown

 # Git Scripts

-A set of scripts (currently a single one) to perform laborious git tasks.
+A set of scripts to perform laborious git tasks.

 ## About